jonnydiamond/DatabricksAutomation/README.md

 # Create Main Service Principal

-Why: You will need to assign RBAC permissions to Azure Resources created on the fly.
+**Why**: You will need to assign RBAC permissions to Azure Resources created on the fly.
 See JSON document "RBAC_Assignment" secion.

 Steps:
   1. Open the Terminal Window in VSCode.
 Enter: